Klipper3d/klipper/docs/G-Codes.md

 `TEST_RESONANCES AXIS=<axis> OUTPUT=<resonances,raw_data>
 [NAME=<name>] [FREQ_START=<min_freq>] [FREQ_END=<max_freq>]
 [HZ_PER_SEC=<hz_per_sec>] [INPUT_SHAPING=[<0:1>]]`: Runs the resonance
-test in all configured probe points for the requested <axis> and measures the acceleration using the accelerometer chips configured for the respective axis. <axis> can either be X or Y, or specify an arbitrary direction as `AXIS=dx,dy`, where dx and dy are floating point numbers defining a direction vector (e.g. `AXIS=X`, `AXIS=Y`, or `AXIS=1,-1` to define a diagonal direction).
+test in all configured probe points for the requested "axis" and measures the acceleration using the accelerometer chips configured for the respective axis. "axis" can either be X or Y, or specify an arbitrary direction as `AXIS=dx,dy`, where dx and dy are floating point numbers defining a direction vector (e.g. `AXIS=X`, `AXIS=Y`, or `AXIS=1,-1` to define a diagonal direction).
 Note that `AXIS=dx,dy`